-TECHNICAL SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Property (cont) 3 Cleaning all Council buildings to an acceptable standard.
+TECHNICAL SERVICE S No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Property (cont) 3 Cleaning all Council buildings to an acceptable standard.
 Meet cleaning schedule within timeframe.
-95% Not measured N One complaint this quarter.
+95% Not measured N Schedule in place, additional resources during periods of high use.
 4 Council Buildings and Assets are secured.
 Security systems are in place and operated at designated buildings.
-Yes Yes Y Systems in place.
-5 Grant opportunities and community involvement are utilised to expand the scope of works that can be completed on Council properties.
+Yes Yes Y Systems in place 5 Grant opportunities and community involvement are utilised to expand the scope of works that can be completed on Council properties.
 Quantum of grant funding received per annum. \$25k \$2,449,382 Y Funds secured under the Australian Government's Local Roads and Community Infrastructure Program (LRCI) Phase 4.
+No grants received during Q3 FYE 2024.
 6 All cemeteries are maintained within budget.
 As per schedule and timeframe.
-2 per year 1 Υ Schedule maintained.
-7 All interments are dealt with professionally.
+2 per year 1 Y Schedule maintained 7 All interments are dealt with professionally.
 Council meets legislative requirements.
-Yes Yes Υ Nil issues raised.
-8 Council-operated medical facilities appropriately meet the needs of medical services' providers.
+Yes Yes Y Nil issues raised 8 Council-operated medical facilities appropriately meet the needs of medical services' providers.
 Six (6) monthly meeting/ communication with tenants.
-Yes No N 9 Halls are available for public use.
+Yes Y Υ Interaction regarding maintenance and general tenancy matters.
+9 Halls are available for public use.
 Consistent usage percentage over a calendar year.
-60% Not measure this quarter N/A 10 Halls are maintained to a suitable level.
+60% Not measured this quarter N/A 10 Halls are maintained to a suitable level.
 Condition rating.
-Average Not measure this quarter N/A Public Swimming Pools 1 Public swimming pools and amenities are maintained and meet the needs of the community.
+Average Not measured this quarter N/A Public Swimming Pools 1 Public swimming pools and amenities are maintained and meet the needs of the community.
 Meets timeframe and standards.
 75% Not measured N/A Complaints received this quarter have been dealt with.
 2 Water quality is maintained to meet public health requirements.
 Number of unacceptable water quality test results.
-None 3 N 3 Pool opening hours meet community expectations. % pool user groups who have access to pools when required.
-80% Not measured N/A Season ticket holders have access outside of general public opening hours.
+None 4 N Pools closed where applicable, super chlorination and/or backwashing occurred to bring levels back to acceptable enabling pools to reopen.